-Prior to joining Rockefeller, he served as Executive Vice President for Research and Chief Scientific Officer at Genentech, a leading biotechnology company.
-He obtained undergraduate degrees from McGill and Oxford Universities and a PhD from University College London (UCL), and was a postdoctoral fellow at UCL and Columbia University.
-Prior to joining Genentech, he held faculty positions at the University of California, San Francisco and at Stanford University, where he was the Susan B. Ford Professor and an Investigator with the Howard Hughes Medical Institute.
+From 2011-2016, Tessier-Lavigne served as president of The Rockefeller University.
+Prior to that, he served as executive vice president for research and chief scientific officer at Genentech, a leading biotechnology company.
+Before Genentech, he held faculty positions at the University of California, San Francisco (UCSF) and subsequently at Stanford University, where he was the Susan B. Ford Professor in the School of Humanities and Sciences.
+While at UCSF and Stanford he was also an investigator with the Howard Hughes Medical Institute.